Why Conduct a Sales Pipeline Audit?

 Meaning one (or more) of your competitors is growing at your cost.

-Here’s two case study examples to show you why Sales Audits are so valuable, and how things could have worked out some differently had the business owners gone with their knee jerk reactions…
+Here’s two case study examples to show you why a sales pipeline audit is so valuable, and how things could have worked out some differently had the business owners gone with their knee jerk reactions…

 Client was looking at the new business team in a buoyant and expansive market and seeing a long term sales plateau starting to take a sharp downward slide.